mbotto2810/blur_filter/README.md

 ## Guide on the files
 The _doc_ folder contains the latex template that i used and the intermediate files in obtaining the document.
 The _src_ folder contains all the source code for the blur filter The _data_ folder contains all the images.
 Feel free to add any .jpg image that you want.
+The out.jpg image there is the final result on the image.
 The _parent_ directory contains this file, the Makefile, the test script with /bin/sh environment, a precompiled pdf in my machine if you dont want to run in yours and finally the original project assignment in portuguese.